Hmong Americans Tou and Chue Lee of Lee’s One Fortune Farm stand among rows of crops, casually dressed in jeans.

 Breaking the Walls of Tradition

-In this 2022 short film by Nash Consing, Brandon Lee, a young musician, and his family reflect on their journey from Southeast Asia to Hickory, North Carolina, sharing their feelings and family photos.
+In The Fourth World, a 2022 short film by Nash Consing, Brandon Lee, a young musician, and his family reflect on their journey from Southeast Asia to Hickory, North Carolina, sharing their feelings and family photos.

 How and why did particular Asian ethnic groups migrate to specific parts of the South?